cnr-isti-vclab/TagLab/README.md

 TagLab allows users to interactively segment regions using the following methods:

-- [`DEXTR: Four-Clicks Tool`](https://github.com/scaelles/DEXTR-PyTorch): This method involves indicating the extremes of regions with four clicks.
-It utilizes the Deep Extreme Cut network, which has been fine-tuned for complex structures.
+- [`DEXTR: Four-Clicks Tool`](https://github.com/scaelles/DEXTR-PyTorch): This tool involves indicating the extremes of regions with four clicks.
+It utilizes the `Deep Extreme Cut` model, which has been fine-tuned for complex structures.
 - [`RITM: Positive-Negative Clicks Tool`](https://github.com/saic-vul/ritm_interactive_segmentation): This tool enables users to define the interior and exterior of a region through positive and negative clicks.
+It utilizes the `Reviving Iterative Training with Mask Guidance` model, which has been train to work across various domains.
-- [`SAM: Positive-Negative Clicks Tool`](https://github.com/facebookresearch/segment-anything): This method allows for indicating the interior and exterior of a region within a sub-window using positive and negative clicks.
+- [`SAM: Positive-Negative Clicks Tool`](https://github.com/facebookresearch/segment-anything): This tool allows for indicating the interior and exterior of a region within a sub-window using positive and negative clicks.
+It utilizes the `Segment Anything` model, which has been trained to work across various domains.
-- [`SAM: All Regions in an Area Tool`](https://github.com/facebookresearch/segment-anything): Users can segment all regions inside a sub-window only by placing region seeds.
-This technique also utilizes the SAM approach.
+- [`SAM: All Regions in an Area Tool`](https://github.com/facebookresearch/segment-anything): This tool allows users to segment all regions inside a sub-window by automatically placing region seeds.
+It utilizes the `Segment Anything` model, which has been trained to work across various domains.

 ## Fully Automated Segmentation